-People who play guitar might have heard the word intonation before; mostly it is used when talking about a guitar’s setup.
+Guitarists might have heard the word intonation before; mostly it is used when talking about a guitar’s setup.
 Setup can be defined as a way of fine-tuning relationships between the components of the guitar.
-This includes the nuts, the bridge, the guitar strings, and the saddle, and the eclectic guitars optimize the guitar’s sound and are almost similar to the tune-up for bicycles or cars.
+This includes the nuts, the bridge, the guitar strings, and the saddle.
+A set up for an electric guitar optimizes the guitar’s sound and can be compared to tune-up for bicycles or cars.

-Another major factor to consider is the more the string is closer to the frets the fewer you will need to stretch it since it does not have to go so far for it to produce notes.
-The lower the actions on the guitar the more accurate the intonations.
+Another factor to consider is that the lower the action on the guitar, (meaning the distance between the string and the fretboard) the more accurate the intonation.
 Depending on how a guitar is set up, you can either get dramatic or subtle intonation issues.
 Intonation problems are especially risky for guitarists who play live music in front of an audience because it can ruin the live performance or session.

 How to adjust your intonation

 When you notice your guitar is not playing in tune, especially when you play notes around the neck, it should be a sign that you need to adjust your intonation.
-If you want to test the intonation of your guitar, start by playing an open string, then go ahead, and play the same string on the 12th fret of your guitar.
-In case you realize the sound of the 12th fret is out of tune, be sure to adjust your intonation.
-It is set right by adjusting the string length by moving the saddle closer or further away from the bridge.
+If you want to test the intonation of your guitar, start by playing an open string, then play the same string on the 12th fret of your guitar.
+If the sound of the 12th fret is out of tune, be sure to adjust your intonation.
+It is corrected by adjusting the string length by moving the saddle closer or further away from the bridge.
 Guitars with proper intonation have the best pitch accuracy.